nimrossum/research-project/docs/main.typ

 // Summarize what the correlation between $#sym.Delta"CD"$ and LoCC tells us about CD’s representativeness
 // Discuss whether CD better captures complexity than LoCC and under what conditions

+In @RQ1Findings, we observed that there was not necessarily a clear correlation between LoCC and $#sym.Delta"CD"$, which tells us that the two metrics measure different things and have their own purpose.

 == 6.2 Interpretation of RQ2 Findings
 // Explain how $#sym.Delta"CD"$ varies across commit types (Test, Fix, Feat, etc.)
 // Reflect on CD’s ability to discriminate intent compared to LoCC

+In @RQ2Findings, we observed that certain types of commits contribute more information to the codebase than others.
+This is intuitive, as introducing a novel feature typically adds more unique content than modifying existing code for bug fixes or version bumps.

 == 6.3 Interpretation of RQ3 Findings
 // Analyze the author-level CD vs. LoCC aggregates
 // Discuss cases where CD highlights contributions that LoCC misses (and vice versa)

-== 6.4 Comparison with Related Work
-// Relate your findings back to existing metrics (LoCC, byte-distance, NCD)
-// Highlight where CD confirms, extends, or contradicts prior studies
+There are several hypothesis for the differences observed in <RQ3Findings>.
+Since Thomas' thesis changed a lot of the codebase, the survivorship bias of the metric favors his recent changes, when judging the history of the project.
+Another part of the explanation might be that his thesis entailed adding a database to Git Truck, contributing a lot of SQL code to an already TypeScript dominated project, which might also explain the large spike in the $#sym.Delta"CD"$ attribution to Thomas.
+The hypothesis being that contributing SQL code to the codebase will compress worse than contributing TypeScript code.
+// Scatterplot of total CD vs. total LoCC per author, with best-fit line and R²

+This demonstrates the built in survivorship bias that the metric includes and illustrate how you need to be aware of this when using the metric for judging work.
+For judging work done in group projects, one should select time ranges that correspond to the period of work during the project.

+We see that if we measure the author distribution based on cumulative $#sym.Delta"CD"$ contributions, we get survivorship bias built into the metric, which tells us more about who contributed the most to get the system in its current state.

 == 6.5 Practical Implications
 // Implications for software teams: tool adoption, commit practices, metric dashboards
 // Recommendations for integrating CD into CI pipelines or code-review workflows

-//
+This study has shown that if implemented with caution for compression window sizes and built in bias, a metric like the compression distance has its place in the arsenal of metrics used in analyzing software evolution.
+It's a viable supplement to existing metrics and might especially be useful for assessing student projects, as long as detours in the project are also noticed.

 == 6.5.1 Considerations for End users

 While measuring automatic velocity is a good idea, it is not the only thing to consider.
 For a user facing project, it is important to also consider the user experience and the impact of changes on the end users.
 Some small bugfix might have a small impact on the code, but a large impact on the end user.

 == 6.6 Limitations